 pip, the output of the installation will tell you the exact location of virtualenvwrapper.sh.
 Or you can simply run the following:

 Using that path, add the following three lines to your shell’s startup file.
 If you’re using the Bash shell, you would place these lines in either the

 ~/.profile file.
 For other shells, like zsh, csh, or fish, you would need to use the startup files specific to that shell.
-All that matters is these commands are executed when you log in or open a new shell.
+All that matters is that these commands are executed when you log in or open a new shell:

 Finally, reload the startup file: